cfhamlet/os-urlpattern/README.rst

 URL Pattern
 ============

-URL Pattern is used to express each cluster.
+URL pattern is used to express each cluster.
 It is normal regex string.
 Each URL in the same cluster can be matched with the pattern.

 ::